jsm28/matholymp-py/docs/intro.rst

   built-in web server and its support for Python's :py:mod:`dbm`.)

 * To generate the formatted documentation, `Sphinx
-  <https://www.sphinx-doc.org/>`_ is needed.
+  <https://www.sphinx-doc.org/>`_ is needed, version 1.7.0 or later.
   This is not needed simply to
   use matholymp.
 If you are reading this document online, note that it relates to version |release|; if you are using a different matholymp version (including if you are using the current